sp71/SnapLayout/README.md

 ```

 ### Debugging
 SnapLayout will also print out errors to log if a `snap` was not properly applied.
-For example, if a view is trying to apply a constraint to its superview but was never added as a subview, a runtime log will appear in console.

 ```
 SnapLayout Error - No constraint was applied for view: <UIView: 0x7fcb8f4031d0; frame = (0 0; 0 0); layer = <CALayer: 0x608000036320>>